 World Day of Social Justice is observed annually on February 20.
 Internationally, the world is plagued with unfortunate issues that prohibit millions of individuals from living a fair life.
 Many of the world’s population, through no fault of their own, are deprived of basic facilities, such as homes, jobs, healthcare, education, nutrition, and more.

 It must be the responsibility of the privileged to ensure that we can create a just world where social justice is a norm.
+If you want to contribute in an extremely meaningful way, you could enter the law profession – law school is expensive but here are some law scholarships that may help.

 History of World Day of Social Justice